Water Self-Dissociation is Insensitive to Nanoscale Environments: Conclusion

 In real chemical systems, it is often not possible to consider size effects separately from interfacial interactions.
 The presence of charges or polar surface groups, able to establish specific interactions with H$_2$O and with its ions, will have a disrupting incidence on aqueous reactivity.
 Many examples can be found in the literature discussing the acceleration or inhibition of reactivity under confinement \cite{angw_55_2, jacs_141_10585, naturenano, prl_112_028301, nl4008198}.
 Leaving aside physical effects as those examined in refs. \cite{nl4008198} and \cite{prl_112_028301}, the interactions with the interface appear to be the main factor controlling mechanisms and energetic barriers.
-Indeed, the present results suggest that confinement alone will not affect the chemistry of water unless system dimensions become comparable to the molecular size.
+Indeed, the present results suggest that when these interactions are not dominant confinement alone will not affect the chemistry of water independently of the nature of the interface, unless system dimensions become comparable to the molecular size.
 A broader implication of this finding is that water's self-ionization constant at the hydrophobic air-liquid interface will remain unchanged, warranting further study.